Belfast Activity Centre

 The BAC Youth Build Initiative has evolved over the past 6 years and provides a significant catalyst for youth development and leadership training and development within communities.
 Initially rolled out across the Greater Shankill, Youth Build now operates across 5 neighbourhood renewal areas within North Belfast.
 Youth Build is focused upon addressing the Department for Social development (DSD) Strategic Themes of Community Renewal and Social Renewal as key to the ongoing implementation of Neighbourhood Renewal.

-Shoulder to Shoulder is a new longer term BAC programme that evolved from a pilot project to recognise and respond to the disrupted personal and social development needs of young carers and young siblings with a brother or sister responding to a present or continuing life threatening or life limiting illness.
+Shoulder to Shoulder is a potential new longer term BAC programme that evolved from a pilot project to recognise and respond to the disrupted personal and social development needs of young carers and young siblings with a brother or sister responding to a present or continuing life threatening or life limiting illness.

 'Starting Chance In Life' (SCIL pronounced SKILL) is a pilot project funded by Big Lottery Reaching Communities.
 SCIL provides personal and social development opportunities specifically for 18-30 year olds with a physical or mental disability.

 The Duke of Edinburgh's Open Award is a volunteer led initiative supported by BAC for over 20 years.
 The Open Award programme offers open access to young people who do not have, or may find difficulty accessing the Duke of Edinburgh's Award Programme through other providers.
 The BAC Open Award offers programmes for Bronze, Silver and Gold levels and includes additional BAC equipment and staff support for expeditions locally and internationally.

 Fairbridge is an individually tailored personal development programme for marginalised and excluded young people who face a range of issues and barriers in their lives.
-It combines one-to-one support and group activities, delivered by a dedicated team from the Belfast Prince's Trust Centre in partnership with Belfast Activity Centre.
+It combines one-to-one support and group activities, delivered by a dedicated team from the Belfast Prince's Trust Centre in partnership with BAC.

 An Historical Perspective.